5.1 Get Started with LabTalk

 - Click the Browse button right to the File Name box and select the Test.ogs file you created under User Files Folder.

-- Drag the button onto the Origin workspace and then close the Customize dialog.
+- Drag the button onto the Origin workspace (out of the Customize dialog) or you can even drag it to a place you want in current toolbar.
+Then close the Customize dialog.

 - Click the button to create an empty graph.